OlatunjI-Ruth/BioPro/README.md

 ## Getting Started

-The following instructions will guild you on how to set up and use the app on your device.
+The following instructions will guide you on how to set up and use this app on your device.

 ### Prerequisites